recomputation/website/source/cp2013/MBFP.markdown

 [A Parametric Propagator for Discretely Convex Pairs of Sum Constraints](http://link.springer.com/chapter/10.1007/978-3-642-40627-0_40), by
-Jean-Noël Monette, Nicolas Beldiceanu, Pierre Flener, Justin Pearson.
+Jean-Noël Monette, Nicolas Beldiceanu, Pierre Flener, Justin Pearson

 *Note: the experiment id and url contained here are not persistent and are subject to change*